A bit about Indian Head's history

 View an illustrated map of the Town streets

 Because it used the most modern equipment and farming methods available, the Bell Farm drew visitors from several countries.
 The CPR included a stop at Indian Head so that its passengers could view the farm's operations.

 In 1887 a portion of the farm was sold to create a Dominion Experimental Farm, one of Canada's first agricultural research stations.
 Research into crops and dry land agricultural practices continues at the Research Station today.
-A tree nursery established in 1901 to supply farmers in the three prairie provinces with trees for shelterbelts continues to distribute millions of seedlings to farmers each year.
-The AAFC-AESB Prairie Shelterbelt Program is administered out of the Agroforestry Development Centre in Indian Head.
+A tree nursery established in 1901 to supply farmers in the three prairie provinces with trees for shelterbelts continued to distribute millions of seedlings to farmers each year.

 Indian Head was incorporated as a town in 1902, when it was one of the world's largest initial shipping points for wheat.
 Meetings held here led to the formation of the Territorial Grain Growers' Association, an early advocacy group for farmers.
 For more information check out the Indian Head Agricultural Research Foundation website.